mayer79/effectplots/README.md

 1. **Crunch** values via `feature_effects()` or the convenience wrappers `average_observed()`, `average_predicted()`, `bias()`, `partial_dependence()`, and `ale()`.
 2. **Post-process** the results with `update()`, e.g., to collapse rare levels of categorical features or to sort the results by a simple variable importance measure.
 3. **Plot** the results with `plot()`.
 Choose between {ggplot2}/{patchwork} and {plotly}.

-**Some cool things**

-- Most models (including DALEX explainers and meta-learners such as Tidymodels) work out-of-the box.
-If not, a tailored prediction function can be specified.
-- Binning of numeric features is done by the same options as `stats::hist()`.
-Additionally, outliers are capped (not removed) at +-2 IQR from the quartiles by default.
-- Case weights are supported via the argument `w`.

 ## Installation